-Nuke, a character created by Frank Miller and David Mazzuchelli first appeared in Daredevil #232.
+Nuke was created by Frank Miller and David Mazzuchelli first appeared in Daredevil #232.

 Major Story Arcs

 Kingpin gains access to Nuke via government officials he had blackmailed and manipulates the fragile soldier into believing Daredevil hates America and is his sworn enemy in a bid to have Nuke attack his nemesis.
 Nuke attacks Hell's Kitchen, causing massive damage and casualities as Daredevil battles him with help from the Avengers.

 Later, learning that Nuke was an attempt to recreate the process which empowered him, Captain America and Daredevil join forces to try and protect Nuke from the government and US Army who are trying to kill him as his attack on Hell's Kitchen incriminates them.
 The heroes are unsuccessful and Nuke is shot and appears to die as Daredevil rushes his body to the Daily Bugle so Ben Urich can expose the whole conspiracy.

 Nuke survived however and was taken into government custody, kept hidden away, and deployed for black-ops missions.
 His survival was made known to Captain America and the X-Men when the government sent him after Wolverine.

 Outfitted as Scourge, Nuke joined Norman Osborn's Thunderbolts squad and led the team in a mission to capture and execute Black Widow and Songbird.
 His teammates Headsman and Paladin refused to obey his orders to murder the two women in cold blood, which led to an intense fight between them.
 It only ended when Ghost phased through Nuke's head, causing Nuke to pass out.